Chern-Simons gravitational term coupled to a spectator field: Parity violation in scalar-tensor bispectra

 \subsection{Perturbativity bound: strength of non-Gaussianity}

-In this section we determine the upper bound to the strength of non-Gaussianity of the bispectrum derived above.
-In general, we can define how much primordial bispectra lead to the departure from a Gaussian behaviour in primordial perturbations by taking the ratio between the bispectrum evaluated in the equilateral configuration and the product of two scalar power spectra.
+Normally, we define how much primordial bispectra lead to the departure from a Gaussian behaviour in primordial perturbations by taking the ratio between the bispectrum evaluated in the equilateral configuration and the product of two scalar power spectra.
 This in formula reads

 where

 As a reference in the standard slow-roll model of inflation we have \cite{Maldacena:2002vr}